JACKDAW nesting season is here – and that could be a problem for your fire and chimney. There are around 1.4 million pairs of Jackdaws in the UK!

 Steven Howard, from The Guild of Master Chimney Sweeps, said: “It is very important to fit the right sort of guard.
 The wrong guard can prevent poisonous gasses from escaping up the chimney.
 Don’t be tempted to fit it yourself, it’s too easy to get things wrong.”

-Your local professional chimney sweep can give you the best guidance about removing jackdaw nests.
-Get in touch with him or her via the directory.
+Your local professional chimney sweep can give you the best guidance about removing nests and stopping them in the future.
+Get in touch via our directory.

 HERE is a selection of photos showing the contents of jackdaw nests.
 Also see some of the unusual objects we find in these nests!
 As you can see, nests can be a big problem – ask your sweep about bird guards and caps.